Threads Through Time Touring Exhibition

 And in their mosques martyred

 So in the expanse of their exile and martyrdom

 They built a mosque

-The Weaving Cultural Identities project was inspired by Saudi Arabian artist, Ajlan Gharem’s public installation Paradise Has Many Gates, a chain-link mosque installed in Sen̓áḵw – Vanier Park, Vancouver BC as part of the 2018-2020 Vancouver Biennale curatorial theme: “re-IMAGE-n”.
+The Weaving Cultural Identities project was inspired by Saudi Arabian artist Ajlan Gharem’s public installation Paradise Has Many Gates, a chain-link mosque installed in Sen̓áḵw – Vanier Park, Vancouver, British Columbia, as part of the 2018-2021 Vancouver Biennale exhibition whose curatorial theme is “re-IMAGE-n.”
 By reimagining Vancouver’s Indigenous and migrant communities’ loss of identity and sacred traditions through displacement, we can work towards reintroducing traditional practices that reflect spiritual healing and cultural restoration.

 Watch the Video

 If your organization is interested in hosting this exhibition, please contact us at [email protected]

 Jun.
 1, 2020 - Aug.
 31, 2020